 This is the same in anything you want in life.

-If you want to be an investor, you have to be smart with your money and save when it is appropriate and invest in the right things and the right amounts when you come across something worthwhile to you.
+If you want to be an investor, you have to be smart with your money, save an appropriate amount, and spend your investments wisely and strategically when you come across something worthwhile.

-If you want to be a skilled painter you must practice daily and make that a priority over other things in your life.
+If you want to be a skilled violinist you must practice daily and make that a priority over other things in your life.

 The truth is, self-discipline takes sacrifices and it is about following through on what you told yourself you were going to do.